By Jack Challem

 How could protein be dangerous?
 For many years, doctors and dietitians believed that high-protein diets translated to high-saturated-fat diets, which could increase the risk of heart disease.
 But guess what?
 For one thing, protein isn’t always loaded with saturated fat.
 Second, there’s controversy about whether saturated fat deserves its bad rap.
 And since Dr. Atkins died in 2003, the tide of medical research has turned in his favor.
 Another reason high-protein diets have been questioned is because some people think that too much protein is bad for your kidneys (see note of caution, below), but this appears to be true only for people with impaired kidney function.
 Bottom line: for most people, eating more protein may help with weight loss and improved glycemic control.

 Eating a high-protein diet may help with weight loss for several reasons.
-According to the Harvard School of Public Health, people tend to feel full fuller on fewer calories after eating protein than they do after eating carbohydrates or fat.
+According to the Harvard School of Public Health, people tend to feel fuller on fewer calories after eating protein than they do after eating carbohydrates or fat.
 Protein can also help curb cravings, and help you eat less.
 In a study published in June 2013 in the European Journal of Nutrition, people who included a source of protein—in this case, an egg—with breakfast reported feeling more full and less hungry than those who ate a lower-protein, higher-carb breakfast.
 They also ate less at lunch and dinner.

 A study published in September 2014 in the Annals of Internal Medicine compared the effects of low-carb diets and low-fat diets in 148 men and women.
 The study found that the low-carb diet resulted in greater weight loss and reductions in cardiovascular risk factors than the low-fat diet.
-People on the low-carb diet, which was high in protein and fat, showed greater improvements in body composition, HDL cholesterol level, ratio of total to HDL cholesterol, triglyceride level, and 10-year coronary heart disease risk.
+People on the low-carb diet, which was high in protein and fat, showed greater improvements in body composition, HDL cholesterol level, ratio of total to HDL cholesterol, triglyceride level, and ten-year coronary heart disease risk.

 How to Eat